codacy/docs/docs/organizations/using-coding-standards.md

 1. Select existing repositories that should follow the new coding standard and click **Save and apply standard**.

     Codacy will start using the new coding standard on the next analysis of each selected repository.

+    !!! note
+        A repository can follow one coding standard at a time.
+Assigning a coding standard to a repository unassigns any previously assigned coding standard.

     ![Applying the coding standard to repositories](images/coding-standard-apply.png)